mirror/dd-wrt/src/router/frr/doc/user/bfd.rst

    The default value is 254 (which means we only expect one hop between this system and the peer).

+.. clicmd:: log-session-changes

+   Enables or disables logging of session state transitions into Up state or when the session transitions from Up state to Down state.

 BFD Peer Specific Commands
 --------------------------